kihwanglee/kotex-utf/README.md

-kotex-utf is a macro package for typesetting Hangul, the native alphabet of the Korean language.  kotex-utf belongs to ko.TeX, a comprehensive Korean typesetting system together with packages kotex-oblivoir, cjk-ko, XeTeX-ko, LuaTeX-ko, and kotex-utils.
+kotex-utf is a macro package for typesetting Hangul, the native alphabet of the Korean language.  kotex-utf belongs to ko.TeX, a comprehensive Korean typesetting system together with packages kotex-oblivoir, kotex-plain, cjk-ko, XeTeX-ko, LuaTeX-ko, and kotex-utils.

 Usage
 -----